 Hispanic Executive hosted The Visibility Issue LIVE on July 15 in celebration of its latest issue, and the virtual event did not disappoint.

 The inaugural Visibility Issue spotlights two underrepresented groups: Latino members of the LGBTQ+ and inmigrantes communities.
-The following event speakers shared their experiences and insights in a panel discussion moderated by Visibility Issue Guest Editor and WarnerMedia’s Marketing Director of Equity and Inclusion Roman Navarrette: Latinx filmmaker Armando Ibañez, Barry’s CEO Joey Gonzalez, GLAAD’s Director of Spanish Language and Latinx Media Representation Monica Trasandes, and CC3 Entertainment Founder Carmen Carrera.
+At the event, which was sponsored by Visible, the following speakers shared their experiences and insights in a panel discussion moderated by Visibility Issue Guest Editor and WarnerMedia’s Marketing Director of Equity and Inclusion Roman Navarrette: Latinx filmmaker Armando Ibañez, Barry’s CEO Joey Gonzalez, GLAAD’s Director of Spanish Language and Latinx Media Representation Monica Trasandes, and CC3 Entertainment Founder Carmen Carrera.

 Here are some of the key takeaways from their conversation: